-Teako Gold Corp. has an option to earn a 100% interest in the 10 km2 property, which is located in west-central B.C., approximately 15 km west-southwest of the village of Kitwanga.
+Teako Gold Corp owns 100 % of the 10 km2 property, which is located in west-central B.C., approximately 15 km west-southwest of the village of Kitwanga.

 The property is road accessible, the Provincial power grid is less than 6 km away, and the cross-country rail network is located just 1.5 km southeast of the property.

 Deep seaports with loading facilities are located close by at Prince Rupert, Kitimat, and Stewart BC.